 Have your air conditioning system checked as soon as possible

 Proactive maintenance of your home’s A/C equipment will help avoid a breakdown on the hottest summer days, when your AC equipment is running at full capacity around the clock for weeks and months.
-During a standard maintenance service, an expert air conditioning technician can usually avert an emergency by discovering issues and replacing parts before they go out, and cleaning and tuning the system so it is ready to keep you cool during the heat of summer when you need it the most.
+During a standard maintenance service, an expert air conditioning technician can usually avert an emergency by discovering issues and replacing parts before they go out, and getting an ac tune up so it is ready to keep you cool during the heat of summer when you need it the most.

 Wear loose, lightweight clothing, particularly when you’re going outdoors.
 Stay away from dark shades, especially black fabrics, since dark colors absorb heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also a great idea to wear a wide-brimmed or gardening hat to avoid the sun on your face, and avoid layering clothing.